-How to find the best financing option to purchase Australian land with a vacant land home loan
+How to compare financing options to purchase Australian land with a vacant land home loan

 If you’ve got your eye on a block of land that you’d love to buy and build a house on ‘one day’, a vacant land loan could offer the funds you need.
 Although it’s typically harder to find a vacant land loan than it is to borrow money to purchase a house and land package, many lenders are now offering vacant land loans to help you snap up that perfect piece of Australia.

 How does a vacant land home loan work?

 As the name implies, these loans can be used to purchase vacant blocks of land.
 The land must typically be non-income producing, while different lenders may impose different loan conditions depending on the size of the land you plan on buying.
 These special types of loan often take the place of home loans, because some lenders won’t allow you to take out a home loan if there is no habitable dwelling on the property you are buying.

 In some ways a vacant land loan is similar to a construction loan, but the key difference is that construction loans place a time limit on when you must complete the building project on your property.
 This limit is usually set at between one and three years.
 With a vacant land loan, however, there are no time pressures attached in terms of when you need to start or finish construction.